Convert Apricot from Grams to US cups (chopped)

 Frequently Asked Questions

-How many cups is one medium apricot?
+How many US cups is 200 grams of apricots?

 Which apricot variety should I use?